govind-savara/ecommerce/README.md

 - PyMySQL - 1.1.0
 - djongo - 1.3.6

-All the requirements are list in requirements.txt file
+Full list of modules required to be installed are listed in the requirements.txt file

 ## Installation
 1. Clone this repository